Bell Video Store

 Bell Video Store (formerly VideoPlay.ca) was the premium Internet video-on-demand service offered by Bell Sympatico.
 It had a French language equivalent, LaBanqueVideo/Boutique video Bell.
-It started in Beta mode on 4 May 2007 and offered movies, television shows and music videos/concerts for $1.99 and up, with a pricing structure similar to that of iTunes by Apple Computer and Unbox by Amazon.
-A purchase included a full resolution video file with the rights to download on up to 4 devices.
-The Bell Video Store ceased operations on 15 July 2009.
-Movies were not available for purchase or rent after 15 June 2009.
+It started in Beta mode on 4 May 2007 and launched in Canada in 2008.
+It offered movies, television shows, and music videos/concerts for $1.99 and up.

+It forged agreements with Paramount Pictures and various digital production companies to provide the latest TV shows and movie releases for legal purchase or rental.
+A purchase included a full-resolution video file with the rights to download on up to 4 devices.